Debt-to-Income (DTI) Ratio Calculator

 VA loans are a benefit for military service members and veterans.
 They do not have a hard "cap" in the same way other loans do.

-- Residual Income: The VA focuses heavily on "residual income"—the amount of cash you have left over for family needs (food, gas, clothing) after paying all debts.
-If you have high residual income, you can be approved with a DTI well over 50%, sometimes approaching **60%**.
+- Residual Income: The VA focuses heavily on "residual income"βthe cash left over for food and family needs.
+High residual income can allow DTIs over **60%**.

 Strategies to Lower Your DTI Ratio